 N.B.
 Due to COVID-19, you are currently unable to book appointments using this service, but are still able to order prescriptions.

-We have a dedicated telephone answering service, active 24/7, available for patients wishing to order prescriptions over the phone.
+We have a dedicated telephone answering service, available for patients wishing to order prescriptions over the phone.
 This system is a recorded answering service only and will not connect you to a receptionist.
-The telephone number for this service is 01259 740720.
+The telephone number for this service is 01259 742120 and press option 2.
+If you have any queries regarding your medication, please phone 01259 742120 and press option 1 to speak to a member of our admin team.

 Click here to fill out the online request form which is emailed to us.
 Alternatively, you can email your prescription request directly to the surgery by emailing email@example.com.